 The first step to indoor-outdoor living is to understand the site.
-Be sure to take both physical elements (i.e., slope of the land, soil composition, and views) and climactic factors (i.e., sun orientation and local breezes) into consideration when creating the perfect flow of space from inside to outside.
+Be sure to take both physical elements (i.e., the slope of the land, soil composition, and views) and climatic factors (i.e., sun orientation and local breezes) into consideration when creating the perfect flow of space from inside to outside.
 This will help you utilize all aspects of the land.

 Step 2: Create a Transitional Indoor Floor Plan

 Open floor plans work best when creating a seamless indoor-outdoor transition.
-An unhindered is great for drawing people outside.
+An unhindered view is great for drawing people outside.
 Using consistent flooring establishes a relationship between rooms.
 Extending the floor’s surface and ceiling plane outside unifies all living areas and creates a natural flow.